softwareconstruction240/autograder/getting-started/getting-started.md

 As of right now, you will need to manually insert the correct values into the `rubric_config` table before being able to run the actual grading on the autograder.
 See the [insert `rubric_config` SQL statements](db-insert-statements/insert-rubric-database.md).

+Insert the commands using a [SQL client](https://github.com/softwareconstruction240/softwareconstruction/blob/main/instruction/mysql/mysql.md#sql-clients) of your choice on your machine (MySql Shell, SQLWorkbench, or Intelli-J's built in tools).

 #### Updating from the Old Rubric Config Table